 The Upjohn Mason Grandchildren Interactive Gallery is located in the lower level of the Kalamazoo Institute of Arts and visitors can find a variety of games, puzzles, activities and a reading corner to curl up with a good book.

 Food Dance is a farm-to-fork restaurant that makes healthy eating and knowing the origination and quality of their ingredients a priority.
 Break bread at the restaurant or visit the grocery to stock your hotel with breads, pastries and locally sourced products.
 While waiting on food to be served, kids can keep idle fingers busy with toys available for play.

-Locally owned Crow’s Nest serves a full breakfast, lunch and dinner menu using ingredients from area farmers in a comfy 2nd floor location while Fourth Coast Cafe, a 24-hour coffee joint serving fair trade brews, takes up residence on the first floor.
+Locally owned Crow’s Nest serves a full breakfast, lunch and dinner menu using ingredients from area farmers in a comfy 2nd floor location while Fourth Coast Cafe, a 24-hour coffee joint (on Friday and Saturday only) serving fair trade brews, takes up residence on the first floor.

 The Radisson Plaza Hotel at Kalamazoo Center is a great option for its convenient downtown location, indoor pool and whirlpool that’ll keep the kids smiling, and four on-site restaurants.

 Staybridge Suites makes eating in an option with fully-equipped kitchens and a daily complimentary breakfast buffet.
 Pack the swim diapers and bathing suits to take a dip in the indoor heated pool.